The Key Points of Kata

 Sente is a term used to describe a martial artist's initiative or advantage during a kata.
 It involves taking the first action and dictating the pace and rhythm of the performance, which can help to intimidate opponents and gain the upper hand in a self-defence situation.
 Sente is an essential aspect of kata performance, showing the martial artist's skill, confidence, and determination.
 By taking the initiative, the martial artist can put the opponent on the defensive and increase their chances of success.

-Book a Trial Class at Bushido Karate Club
+Book a Free Trial Class at Bushido Karate Club

 Bushido Karate Club is currently accepting new members.
 Contact us today to book a trial class in Douglas or Carrigtwohill and begin your karate journey.
 Places are limited so call today to avoid disappointment.